carmine-alberto/ing-sw-2020-alberto-battiato-betti/README.md

 For both client and server jars is required [Java 14.0.1 JDK](https://jdk.java.net/14/) version.

 ### Server
-Once found the server jar, the it will be enough to type  <code> java --enable-preview -jar .\AM49-Server.jar <code>
+Once found the server jar, the it will be enough to type  <code> java --enable-preview -jar .\AM49-Server.jar
 ### Client
-Once found the client jar, the it will be enough to type  <code> java --enable-preview -jar .\AM49-Client.jar <code>
+Once found the client jar, the it will be enough to type  <code> java --enable-preview -jar .\AM49-Client.jar
 - CLI
 In order to use this game mode it will be necessary to insert the parameter -CLI during the execution of the jar file
 - GUI